You might want to start working on your Microsoft Groove account (hint: NOW…)

-That includes payouts of more than several dollars per single stream, according to the statements we’ve reviewed (and are about to present).
+That includes payouts of more than several dollars per single stream, according to the statements we’ve reviewed.
 Specifically, an average of $4.67 per song played in the statement we reviewed.

 (Quick note before going further: Microsoft has changed the name of its streaming music service a few times over the years, and we’ve seen at least three different names on streaming royalty reports.
 That includes Xbox Music, Musiwave Xbox, Zune, and Groove, with other variations included).

 Here’s a quick look at some of the payouts that this label is seeing from Groove.
 As you can see, these are payouts of several dollars per stream, consistently.

 The label itself, as well as roster artists and identifying information like ISRCs, have been scrubbed here.
 But we can say that this is an independent r&b and hip-hop label with a substantial number of artists.
 This is all distributed through INgrooves (we took the .xls statement and uploaded it into Google Sheets).